-1. To receive the Audited Financial Statements for the financial year ended 30 June 2012 and the Reports of the Directors and Auditors thereon.
+1. To receive the Audited Financial Statements for the financial year ended 30 June 2013 and the Reports of the Directors and Auditors thereon.

-(Please refer to Explanatory Note 1)
+(Please refer to

+Note 2)
-2. To approve the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2012.

-3. To approve the payment of Directors' fees in respect of the financial year ended 30 June 2012.
+- 2. To approve the payment of a first and final single tier dividend of 3.5 sen per share, in respect of the financial year ended 30 June 2013. - (Resolution 1) - 3.
+To approve the payment of Directors' fees in respect of the financial year ended 30 June 2013.

-- 4. To re-elect the following Directors who retire pursuant to Article 75 of the Company's Articles of Association:
+- 4. To re-elect Mohd Shafek Bin Isa who retires pursuant to Article 75 of the Company's Articles of Association. - (Resolution 3) - 5.
+To re-elect the following Directors who retire pursuant to Article 80 of the Company's Articles of Association: - (i) Chen Sung Fang

-- (i) Tong Chin Hen

-- (ii) Dr. Leong Wan Leong
+(ii) Lim Kah Poon